jpssrocha/Computational_Physics_CET197/1-Aerodynamics_of_a_Sphere/README.md

 ## Version 2

-General case with drag coefficient obtained through a relationship obtained via empirical data (Morrison, 2016).
+General case with drag coefficient calculated through a relationship obtained via empirical data (Morrison, 2016), and the Magnus force as defined on Aguiar & Rubini 2004.